Dr Vidyan Ravinthiran

 He writes verse, fiction, literary journalism and peer-reviewed academic research, and hopes even complicated ideas can be communicated in a style that is lively and gives pleasure.
 At Durham he teaches both literature and creative writing.

-Elizabeth Bishop's Prosaic was published in 2015 by Bucknell University Press, and is winner of the Warren-Brooks award for literary criticism.
+Elizabeth Bishop's Prosaic was published in 2015 by Bucknell University Press, and is winner of both the Warren-Brooks award for literary criticism, and the University English Book Prize.
 It has been reviewed as 'a compelling and fundamental breakthrough in Elizabeth Bishop scholarship as well as in the study of literary genre'.
 Vidyan's next research project is transatlantic and concerns 'spontaneity and form' in nineteenth and twentieth-century English and American prose.
 Related work has appeared in The Review of English Studies and Essays in Criticism.

 Vidyan's first book of verse, Grun-tu-molani (Bloodaxe, 2014), was shortlisted for the Forward Prize for Best First Collection, the Seamus Heaney Centre Prize for First Full Collection, and the Michael Murphy Memorial Prize.
 His poems have also appeared in several anthologies, as a pamphlet, and in a range of newspapers and magazines which include The Times Literary Supplement, The Sunday Times, The Financial Times and Poetry Review; 'Snow', a Guardian poem-of-the-week, can be read online here.
 He is currently working on a themed collection of sonnets.